 - Create a target configuration by choosing File → New → Target Configuration.
-Use the Basic tab to create a target configuration.
+Name the configuration and use the Basic tab to create a target configuration.
 Press Ctrl+S to save the configuration.
 Use View → Target Configurations to see a list of your saved configurations.
 Right-click on the one you want to use and choose Set As Default from the pop-up menu. - 2.
-Select Project → Build Active Project to build the mailbox application using DSP/BIOS 6. - 3.
-Select Target \rightarrow Debug Active Project to launch the TI debugger and load the program. - 4.
-Run the application by selecting Target \rightarrow Run or by pressing the F8 key.
+Select Project → Build Active Project to build the mailbox application using SYS/BIOS 6. - 3.
+Select Target → Debug Active Project to launch the TI debugger and load the program. - 4.
+Run the application by selecting Target → Run or by pressing the F8 key.